USCRPL/cc1200-driver/README.md

 - Migrate to CMake build system
 - Switch the debug stream to be a FILE * instead of the deprecated Stream class
 - Bring in CC1200Morse project
+- Switch time unit in CC1200Morse to std::chrono

 ### Version 1.2 May 3 2021